lllhollliday/lllholliday/README.md

     ♍   Frontend Dev from the UK, coding in Berlin

-    🪄  Strong interest in great UI
+    🪄  Strong interest in developing great UI

-    🔎  Currently looking for my first role in a great team where I can learn a ton whilst making beautiful products!
+    🔎  Looking for my first role in a great team where I can learn a ton whilst making beautiful products!

-    🍲  Currently learning React Native and Next.js
+    🍲  Learning React Native and Next.js